Sign up to be added to our mailing list.

 |Winner of the 1998 Naumburg Violin Award, Strauss has performed as soloist with the Hamburg and New York Chamber Symphonies, the Seoul, Budapest and Bucharest Philharmonics, and has served as guest concertmaster of the Berlin Philharmonic and Montréal Symphony.
 He has appeared at the Library of Congress and Alice Tully Hall, at the Marlboro and Kammermusiktage Mettlach festivals, and with the Philharmonic Violins Berlin on tour in Japan.
 Strauss is on the violin faculty at McGill University in Montreal.
 View Full Bio|

 Founder and Artistic Director of the Four Seasons Chamber Music Festival, Gregorian made his New York recital debut at Carnegie Hall’s Weill Recital Hall and his debut as soloist with the Boston Pops Orchestra.
-He has appeared in cities throughout the world including Los Angeles, Chicago, New York, Vancouver, Hong Kong, Shanghai, Tel Aviv and Helsinki, and has performed as a member of the Daedalus Quartet and Concertante.
-Gregorian is Distinguished Professor of Violin at East Carolina University.
+He has appeared in cities throughout the world including Los Angeles, Chicago, New York, Vancouver, Hong Kong, Shanghai, Tel Aviv and Helsinki, and performed at the Casals, Storioni, Bard and Bravo!
+Vail festivals.
+He has recorded for the Bridge and Kleos labels and performed as a member of the Daedalus Quartet and Concertante.
+Gregorian is a member of the Cooperstown Quartet and is Distinguished Professor of Violin at East Carolina University.
 View Full Bio